chef/automate/dev-docs/adding-data/adding_test_data.md

 If testing in an instance running in AWS, you can use the "read creds from cloud env" option to make things easier.

+# Adding data to infra views

+from hab studio:

+ensure you have `jq` installed

+option one: `infra_service_load_sample_data`
+By default, 50 records of the infra servers and orgs will be added with the prefix `chef-server` and `chef-org` respectively.

+option one: `infra_service_load_sample_data -N 100 -S infra-server -O infra-org` 100 records of the infra servers and orgs will be added, modify the numbers on each of those options to meet your needs.

 # Deleting data

 to delete the postgres data: